xarray-contrib/xarray.dev/src/posts/pangeo-ml-ecosystem-2023/index.md

 ### Building next-generation Machine Learning (ML) tools

-At FOSS4G SotM Oceania 2023 last month, we presented on "The ecosystem of geospatial machine learning tools in the Pangeo World" (see the recording [here](https://www.youtube.com/watch?v=X2LBuUfSo5Q)).
+At FOSS4G SotM Oceania 2023, we presented on "The ecosystem of geospatial machine learning tools in the Pangeo World" (see the recording [here](https://www.youtube.com/watch?v=X2LBuUfSo5Q)).
 One of the driving forces of the Pangeo community is to build better tools that will enable scientific workflows on petabyte-scale datasets, such as Climate/Weather projections that will impact the planet over the coming decades.

 To do that, we need to be fast.